 And resist impulse buys at Target (or your shopping black hole of choice).
 You know how it happens - Halloween is over, you're in about the second week of November, and the peppermint mochas come out at Starbucks.
 Christmas music is piped in over the loudspeaker.
 You stop in to pick up some laundry detergent and toothpaste and find yourself in a red, white and green wonderland of gifts, candy and decorations.
 You get caught up in the excitement and festivity of the season, and you grab a few extra decorations.
 Don't.
 Believe me, sister, I've been there - and although most of my purchases have gotten used, a few haven't.
 You only use Christmas decorations once a year - you don't need that many.

 Be Authentic.
-There isn't much of a way to be authentic with this, except to just be honest with yourself about what you can and can't stand.
+Be honest with yourself about what you can and can't stand.
 I have a clutter phobia and a Labrador with a dangerously strong tail.
 Absolutely nothin' is going on my coffee and end tables, and I know it.

 So don't look at the pictures in Southern Living and think that has to be you.
 That is a model home that no one actually lives in.
 You need real decorations for real people living real lives and celebrating real holidays.
 Don't let media perfection make you live up to a standard that isn't yours in the first place.
 You're better than that because you're real.
 Now go celebrate.